I think you’ll agree that smokers have a hard time finding affordable and cheap life insurance.

 Once you are three years removed from smoking, you will start to feel the financial benefits.
-Not only will you have saved quite a bit of money (the average smoker spends over $2,000 per year for a 1 pack-a-day habit), you will qualify for some of the better non-smoker life insurance rates.
-(Provided your overall health is good).
+Not only will you have saved quite a bit of money (the average smoker spends over $2,000 per year for a 1 pack-a-day habit), you will also qualify for some of the better, lower rates.
+(Provided you are in good health).

 At three years, you would qualify for preferred rates.
 Then, at 5 years removed from smoking or tobacco use, you would qualify for super preferred, premier, or preferred plus.
 (They mean all the same – the best rates!)

 If you smoke a pack a day, carriers will classify you as a tobacco user.
 There’s no way around it.
 You’ll have to pay those high premiums illustrated in our graph above.

 Same with chew, vaping, nicotine gum, and nicotine patches.
 If you use these frequently, then you are a tobacco user.

 However, an occasional cigarette or cigar may not matter to life insurance carriers.
 We address this next.